melissadeeney/melissadeeney/README.md

   </a>
 </p>

 I'm an apprentice DevOps Engineer learning to use programming languages to solve my problems and sometimes yours too.
-Outside of this I like to dance, skateboard and over analyse music genres.
+Outside of doing this I like to dance, skateboard and over-analyse music genres.
+PC4PC?

 <p align="center">
     <img src="https://64.media.tumblr.com/22461ffa8dcd45514a932e4bc2d66220/216d6bc2ca758416-a7/s100x200/a7063cfff9d78194987e78f99a3bd5dd13fa3ea7.jpg" width="100">